Backup strategy for the 3-2-1 principle

 In this respect, Keepit offers some of the most desirable features of “the tape in an off-site vault” in a modern cloud service solution.

-Here’s how to use the 3-2-1 backup rule to ensure you’re covered: Independent cloud
+Here’s how to use the 3-2-1 backup rule to ensure you’re covered: Vendor-independent cloud

 If you’re interested in further reading, check out our e-Guide on SaaS data security for a thorough look into leading SaaS data security methodologies and how companies can raise the bar for their data protection in the cloud era.

-Convinced you need backup, but want to know more about data protection and management for your particular SaaS application, then explore how Keepit offers cloud data backup coverage for the main SaaS applications here.
+Convinced you need backup, but want to know more about data protection and management for your particular SaaS application, then explore how Keepit offers cloud data backup coverage for the main SaaS applications.